damarislh10/damarislh10/README.md

 ## <h1 align="center">Hi there 👋 My name is Damaris Hernandez</h1>

-### <p align="center">I'm a Junior Developer.
-I'm currently focused on the world of web development with Javascript, React JS, Node Js and python, among others.
+### <p align="center">I'm a Developer.
+I'm currently focused on the world of web development with Javascript, React JS, Node Js, Mysql and python, among others.
 But I'm open to learn anything!<p/>

 💻 <a href="https://damarislh10.github.io/Portafolio_web_personal/" target="_blank" >Personal portfolio</a>